SamanvayMS/Finance-Notebooks/README.md

-# Random-Finance-Notebooks
+# Finance-Notebooks
-## Consolidated archive of all Finance related notebooks written by me.
+## Consolidated archive of all Finance related jupiter notebooks written by me.
 refer to the corresponding notebook's title and summary for more information

 Black Scholes Greeks - BS_Greeks.ipynb